dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 [`eslint`](https://eslint.org/) is a popular tool for checking JavaScript and TypeScript code.  `eslint` is flexible, extensible, and comes with many standard and optional plugins.
 Many editors and development tools provide integration with `eslint`, allowing bugs to be detected early in the development cycle.

-Many of DBOS suggested coding practices can be enforced with `eslint`  by a combination of plugins and rule configurations.
+Many DBOS=suggested coding practices can be enforced by a combination of `eslint` plugins and rule configurations.

-### DBOS plugin

 ### Installing And Configuring `eslint`